LasLabs/clouder/clouder_template_red_october/README.rst

 Clouder Template - Red October
 ==============================

-This module provides a Clouder Template for Red Octover.
+This module provides a Clouder Template for Red October.

 Red October is a cryptographically-secure implementation of the two-person rule to protect sensitive data.
 From a technical perspective, Red October is a